jtroo/rust-spa-auth/README.md

 It was written as a learning exercise and can hopefully be a useful example for a Rust application that needs authentication + authorization.

-I am not a great frontend dev, so do not take the structure of the client side code as something to emulate.
-The file `client/src/api/index.js` is the most noteworthy file with regards to using the APIs.
+I am not the most procient client-side dev, so the structure of the client side code may not be what you want to emulate.
+The file `client/src/api/index.js` is probably the most noteworthy file with regards to using the server APIs.
+It makes use of the [axios library](https://www.npmjs.com/package/axios) to call APIs.

 # Dependencies

 - A recent version of Rust (MSRV unknown)
 - A recent version of node/npm (minimum unknown)

+# Note on async runtime

+Since the webserver uses Warp, the code runs on the tokio runtime.
+Apart from the code related to the Warp webserver though, the `auth` module has a few instances where it is reliant on tokio.
+These are pretty minimal so I think it would be relatively simple to adapt the `auth` module for webservers with another runtime, e.g. Tide.

+Instances of tokio reliance:

+- `init_default_users`: uses `block_on` to run async code in a sync function.
+- `authenticate`: spawns a blocking task to run bcrypt verification.
+Can make
+- `pretend_password_processing`: uses tokio sleep

 # Example API Usage